two students walking outside a building on campus

 Decision making is the study of identifying and choosing alternatives based on reducing uncertainty and selecting a reasonable choice based on the values and preferences of the decision maker.
 Decision making theories, methods, and processes will be studied as well as the application of decision analysis and knowledge-based systems, including data mining, data warehouses, data marts, clinical data repositories, and data modeling.
 Prerequisite: None.

-AL 620 Research Methods in Health Care Education (3)
+AL 620 Research Methods in Health Science (3)

 AL 624 Assessment in Health Care Education (3)